"Mom, can I have a slumber party?"

 You'd like to say yes.
 But how can you maintain crowd control and still make the party a success for your kid?

-The kids should all be at least 8 years old.
+When party planning, make sure the kids you're inviting are all at least 8 years old.
 Younger kids often require way too much supervision.

 This is one time when you don't want to invite the whole class.
 Four is a nice number.
 Six may be doable for very, very special sleep over occasions.